capfredf/pkg-backward-comp-check/README.md

 # Package Backward Compatibility Checker

-A package to check the backward compatibility of changes to Racket or a package included Racket installers.
+A package to check the backward compatibility of changes to Racket or packages included the Racket base distribution.
 In other words, this is an executable version of [Running a pkg-build today](https://blog.racket-lang.org/2020/03/running-pkg-build-today.html).